Updated March 4, 2020 . AmFam Team

-When it comes down to it, the purchase of life insurance isn’t meant for yourself — it’s designed to take care of your loved ones when you’ve passed away.
-And if you’re responsible for the financial security of anyone, whether it be a spouse, partner, children, aging parents, disabled loved one, etc., life insurance is an advantageous way to help make sure they are financially taken care of upon your death.
+When it comes down to it, buying life insurance isn’t meant for you — it’s designed to protect your family and loved ones when you’ve passed away.
+And if you’re responsible for the financial security of a partner, child, disabled loved one or aging parent, life insurance is a smart way to help make sure they’ll have financial security in the future.

-Now that you know how life insurance can assist your family by helping to provide financial protection, use our life insurance needs calculator to get an estimate of the coverage you need for your family.
-Learn more about how much life insurance you need to see exactly what you should consider when deciding the appropriate coverage amount for your situation.
+Now that you know how life insurance can protect your family by helping to provide financial protection, use our life insurance calculator (Opens in a new tab) to get an estimate of the coverage you need for your family.
+The calculator can help you understand how much life insurance you need to help secure your loved ones’ financial futures.

-Take a look at American Family Life Insurance coverages to learn more about our coverages.
-When you're ready, connect with your American Family Insurance agent (Opens in a new tab); they're a great resource to answer any questions and help you customize coverage to fit your needs.
-It’s about protecting those who matter most, and it’s one of the ways we can help you protect your dreams.
+Take a look at life insurance from American Family Life Insurance Company to learn more about our coverages.
+When you're ready, connect with your American Family Insurance agent (Opens in a new tab); they're a great resource to answer any questions and can help you customize coverage to fit your needs.
+Life insurance is all about protecting those who matter most, and it’s one of the ways we can help you protect your dreams.

 *Disclaimer: Any loans taken from your life insurance policy will accrue interest.
 An outstanding loan balance (loan plus interest) will be deducted from the death benefit at the time of claim or the cash value at the time of surrender.
 If the loan balance grows too large for the cash value to support it, the policy could terminate.

 Policy Forms: ICC17-225 WL, L-225 (ND) WL, L-225 WL, ICC17-227 WL, L-227 (ND) WL, L-227 WL,), ICC21 L141 MS 01 22, L141 ND 02 22, L141 SD 02 22